joshajohnson/sea-picro-footprints/README.md

 # Sea-Picro Footprints

-A WIP KiCad library for Sea-Picro and other Pro-Micro compatiable microcontrollers.
+A KiCad 6 Symbol and Footprint library for Sea-Picro.

+Contains schematic symbol, along with normal, flipped, castellated, and castellated + normal footprints.